FabianScott/Design-of-AI-driven-business-operation/README.md

    ```

 3. **Data**
    - Since the ODIN and punt_tot_punt data was shared with us through the TUe canvas page, we cannot provide a script that downloads, unzips and places the files in the right place.
 Instead you will simply have to make sure that the files are placed in the datafolder.
-In addition you will need the following file: https://geodata.cbs.nl/files/Wijkenbuurtkaart/WijkBuurtkaart_2023_v2.zip and the "buurt_to_PC_mapping.csv"
+In addition you will need the following file: https://geodata.cbs.nl/files/Wijkenbuurtkaart/WijkBuurtkaart_2023_v2.zip and the "buurt_to_PC_mapping.csv" from https://www.cbs.nl/nl-nl/maatwerk/2023/35/buurt-wijk-en-gemeente-2023-voor-postcode-huisnummer

 ## Usage